MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-troubleshoot.md

 1. Select **Private endpoint connections**.
 In the table, in the **Connection state** column, verify that the managed private endpoint is approved.

-If you are unable to create a Managed Private Endpoint, make sure the subscription is registered for the [resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1) "Microsoft.Network":
+If you are unable to create a managed private endpoint, make sure the subscription is registered for the *Microsoft.Network* [resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1):

 1. In the Azure portal, navigate to your subscription and then select **Resource Providers**

-1. Search *Microsoft.Network* and register the resource provider.
+1. Search for *Microsoft.Network* and register the resource provider.

 ## Other troubleshooting guidelines